Skeleton Sparsification and Densification Scale-Spaces: Review: Skeletonisation

 \subsection{Discrete Scale-Space Properties}

-The following properties D1-D6 are discrete counterparts to C1-C6 from the continuous setting.
+The following properties \hyperref[prop:D1]{D1}-\hyperref[prop:D6]{D6} are discrete counterparts to \hyperref[prop:C1]{C1}-\hyperref[prop:C6]{C6} from the continuous setting.
 Many of the properties carry over in very similar fashion, but there are a few notable exceptions.

-{\bf Property D1: (Original Skeleton as Initial State)}\\[1mm] As in the continuous setting, $\SK_0 = \ST(\bm f)$ at scale $\ell=0$ is the skeleton of the original object due to Definition~\ref{def:skelspace}.
+{\bf Property D1: (Original Skeleton as Initial State)\phantomsection }\\[1mm] As in the continuous setting, $\SK_0 = \ST(\bm f)$ at scale $\ell=0$ is the skeleton of the original object due to Definition~\ref{def:skelspace}.
 However, as we have pointed out in Section~\ref{sec:skeldisc}, there is no guarantee that $\RC(\SK)=\bm f$ in the discrete setting.
 Thus, the initial image $\bm u_0$ is typically only an approximation to $\bm f$.

-{\bf Property D2: (Causality)}\\[1mm] By following the sparsification path $P = (P_1,\dots,P_m)$, a scale $\ell \in \{0,...,m\}$ can be reached either from the initial scale $0$ or from from any intermediate scale $k \in \{0,...,\ell-1\}$.
+{\bf Property D2: (Causality)\phantomsection }\\[1mm] By following the sparsification path $P = (P_1,\dots,P_m)$, a scale $\ell \in \{0,...,m\}$ can be reached either from the initial scale $0$ or from from any intermediate scale $k \in \{0,...,\ell-1\}$.
 Similarly to the continuous case, we use Definition~\ref{def:skelspace} to verify

 In the discrete setting, the time spans are replaced by a concrete number of steps: Scale $\ell$ can be reached in $\ell$ steps from the initial scale or in $\ell-k$ steps from scale $k$.